antarcticrainforest/seabreeze_param/_portfolio/03_python.md

 * datadir (str)
   * the path to the data that should be read
 * prefix (str)
-  * the prefix of the netcdf-filenames containing the data (like ERAI_)
+  * the prefix of the netcdf-filenames containing the data (like ERAI)
 * vp (1D-array)
   * the pressure vector
 * vv (ND-array)
   * the v-wind field
 * vu (ND-array)
   * the u-wind field
+* vtheta (ND-array)
+  * the surface temperature field

 The following methods are available:
 #### ```create_nc```: